Vocabulary

 Attainment (n) — achievement or accomplishment.
 Your most prominent attainment is Master’s degree in chemistry.

 Mindset (n) — the way a person normally approaches anything.
-A defeatist mindset is one when person gives up easily.
+A defeatist mindset is one when a person gives up easily.

 Premise (n) — a statement that is considered true for a particular argument.